CMPUT301F21T25/AgileSprinters/doc/ReadMe.md

 ## Product Backlog
 The product backlog is linked to the repository and uses github project board. <br>
-To view click the projects tab at the top of the menu when viewing the organization CMPUT301F21T25 page. <br>
+To view click the projects tab at the top of the menu when viewing the organization CMPUT301F21T25/AgileSprinters page. <br>
 The backlog with in depth association of story points and risk level are show in the backlog document found in this directory. <br>
-The project board reflects these priotizations by placing high priority stories in the in progress column initally and the lower risk in todo coulmn.

 Note:
 In the to-do list, three-story duplicates were forgotten to be deleted